 256.41 Law library; Milwaukee county.
-The county board of any county containing 250,000 or more population may acquire by gift, purchase or otherwise, a law library and law books, and shall house such law library and additions in the courthouse or in suitable quarters elsewhere, and shall have power to make, and enforce by suitable penalties, rules and regulations for the custody, care and preservation of the books and other property contained in said library.
-The county board of such county shall provide reasonable compensation for the law librarian and such assistants as shall be necessary for the proper care and maintenance of such library.
-Such librarian and assistants shall be appointed as the county board shall determine, pursuant and subject to ss.
-63.01 to 63.17.
-In such a county such librarian shall perform all of the duties imposed by s.
-256,40 upon the clerk of the circuit court and such clerk shall be free from all responsibility imposed by said s.
-256.40.
-The purchase of additional law books, legal publications, periodicals and works of reference for said library may be directed by each of the circuit judges of such county under s.
-256.40.
-The library shall be kept open every day throughout the year excepting Sundays and holidays, and for such hours as said board may direct.
-Attorneys and the general public shall be permitted to use the books in said library in the building housing said library under such rules and regulations as said board may adopt.
+The county board of any county having a population of 250,000 or more may acquire by gift, purchase or otherwise, a law library and law books, and shall house the law library and additions in the courthouse or in suitable quarters elsewhere, and may make, and enforce by suitable penalties, rules and regulations for the custody, care and preservation of the books and other property contained in said library.
+The county board shall provide reasonable compensation for the law librarian and such assistants as are necessary for the proper care and maintenance of the library.
+The librarian and assistants shall be appointed as the county board determines, pursuant to ss 63.01 to 63.17.
+In such a county the librarian shall perform all of the duties imposed by s.
+256.40 upon the clerk of the circuit court and such clerk shall be free from all responsibility imposed by that section The purchase of additional law books, legal publications, periodicals and works of reference for the library may be directed by each of the circuit judges of such county under s.
+256.40 The library shall be kept open every day throughout the year, except Sundays and holidays, for such hours as the county board directs, but the county board may determine by ordinance that the library be closed on Saturdays.
+Attorneys and the general public shall be permitted to use the books in the library in the building housing the library under such rules and regulations as the county board adopts